How eCommerce Content Teams Can Leverage AI to Prep For Amazon Prime Day

 4. Customize your rulesets to create a sense of urgency

-Since the Amazon Prime Day lasts for only 48 hours, making an impactful purchase (and scouring the best deals) during this time is crucial for the busy customer.
+Since the Amazon Prime Day lasts for only 48 hours, taking advantage of these epic deals and making an impactful purchase during this time is crucial for the busy customer.

-If you wish to vye for their attention in this limited time, you’ll need to alter your descriptions a bit to create a sense of urgency, and to make the customers stop and consider the deal they’d be missing out on.
+If you wish to compete for shoppers’ attention in this limited time, you’ll need to alter your descriptions a bit to create a sense of urgency, and emphasizing the limited access to deals in order to make the customers stop and consider what they’d be missing out on.

 Side Note: You can leverage multiple use cases from the AI Ruleset.
 For example, you can ask it to change the output language to create localized content for Amazon—this might be beneficial if you’re a company that caters to different markets and regions, and can target customers in their local language.

-If you’re reading this after Amazon Prime Day has passed, don’t worry – these tips can be useful for any sale.
+If you’re reading this after Amazon Prime Day has passed, don’t worry—these tips can be useful for any upcoming shopping event!

 Other best practices for content teams to consider